Did your mailing address change this year?

 Note: You can't change your or your spouse’s mailing address using NETFILE when you file your or your spouse's federal tax return.
 If you’re a Québec resident, you can update your mailing address when you NETFILE your return, provided you have your previous year’s notice of assessment (NOA) number.
 Refer to the Changing your address with Revenu Québec section below for more information.

 Your mailing address is strictly for the purposes of communication by mail from the CRA or Revenu Québec.
 It does not relate to which tax package you will complete.
-To determine which tax package to complete, you will be asked to enter your province or territory of residency on December 31, 2021, on the Your residence page in the tax software.
+To determine which tax package to complete, you will be asked to enter your province or territory of residency on December 31, 2022, on the Residence page in the tax software.

 If, however, as on December 31, you were working, travelling or vacationing, or going to school outside Canada, or were commuting daily or weekly from Canada to your place of work in the United States, and you maintained residential ties in Canada, you are considered a factual resident of Canada.
 You’ll need to file a return based on the province or territory you have residential ties in.